 - Terrorist content.
 We do not permit terrorist organisations to use this service for any purpose, including recruitment.
 We also strictly prohibit content related to terrorism, such as content that promotes terrorist acts, incites violence or celebrates terrorist attacks.
 If posting content related to terrorism for an educational, documentary, scientific or artistic purpose, be mindful to provide enough information so viewers understand the context.

 - Sexually suggestive or explicit content.
-Content must not include profanity, sexually graphic and offensive slang terms, terms that are common signals for paedophilia, content that promotes paedophilia, bestiality, or sexual violence, or content that promotes escort services or other services that may be interpreted as providing sexual acts in exchange for compensation.
+Content must not include profanity, sexually graphic and offensive slang terms, terms that are common signals for pedophilia, content that promotes paedophilia, bestiality or sexual violence, or content that promotes escort services or other services that may be interpreted as providing sexual acts in exchange for compensation.

 - Display unpermitted content: